Posts for tag: Heel pain

 Your heel has been hurting for days and now it’s so bad you can hardly walk.
 You have no idea what is causing the pain, not to mention how to feel better.
-It might be time to call in a professional like your podiatrist at Foot & Ankle Centers in Nashville, Tennessee, your experts on heel pain.
+It might be time to call in a professional like your podiatrist at Foot & Ankle Specialists of Nashville, Tennessee, your experts on heel pain.

 Heel pain can be caused from bruising your heel, but the most common cause is plantar fasciitis, a condition caused when the thick band of tissue called the plantar fascia, running across your heel, becomes inflamed and painful.
 Plantar fasciitis is very common among runners, but it can also be caused from lifestyle factors like standing for long periods or being overweight.